 This is an extract from the hit movie Taken 2, and shows one of the scenes were daughter uses Maths to find Dad.
 There are a variety of different Maths components in the 2 minute extract and generates some great Maths discussion.
 The best use of Maths is the Loci example that is shown and [...]

 I came across this method though a Japanese friend and it shows how Japanese pupils learn to multiply in maths lessons at a young age.
-The great thing is that uou do not need to learn Japanese to master this method!!
-This method has proven very popular from the re tweets and the feedback I have received [...]
+The great thing is that you do not need to learn Japanese to master this method, all you need to do is to be able to draw and count lines [...]

 This is a great starter or plenary activity for a plans of elevation lesson.
 Leave your answers to @magicalmaths Test your intelligence, which one is the plan view?
 Most people get this one wrong, did you?
 The great majority of people say C, is this correct?
 Why?